$200 Suit vs $2000 Suit

 - Slight pulling at bottom of sleeves where they connect to the body of the jacket (see bottom of armhole on Towni’s left sleeve)

-- The trousers fit fairly well overall (although common problem areas are not visible: crotch, waistband, pockets…)
+- The trousers look like they fit fairly well overall (although common problem areas are not visible: crotch, waistband, pockets…)

 Fast-fashion retailers like H&M (Zara, Topman, JcPenney, etc) cut costs by ordering cheap synthetic fabrics in major bulk quantities.
 In this particular case, the suit is 85% polyester/15% viscose.
 The major downsides of this kind of man-made cloth (other than obvious look and feel) are breathability, shape retention, and reactions to cleaning and pressing agents.